Nommensen HKBP University

 Nommensen HKBP University (Universitas HKBP Nommensen), abbreviated as UHN, is an Evangelical Lutheran private university with campuses located in Medan and Pematang Siantar, North Sumatra, Indonesia.
 The university belongs to Batak Christian Protestant Church (HKBP) and is named after the German Lutheran missionary Ludwig Ingwer Nommensen from the Rhenish Missionary Society.

 History

+Nommensen University in Pematangsiantar, North Sumatera (1969).

 The idea for a university was first floated during the 1952 General Synod of the HKBP.
 After two years of preparation, the university was inaugurated on the premises of the former Pantoan Hospital in the highland town of Pematangsiantar on 7 October 1954 with three faculties; Law, Economics, and Theology; and an enrolment of 36 students.